Saint Nicholas Greek Orthodox Church

 Please mark your calendars for the 2025 Saint Nicholas San Jose College Ministry event dates!

-Compline at 6:00pm, followed by food and fellowship in Room 2 of the Educational Building.
+Compline at 6:00pm, followed by food and fellowship in the Office Conference Room.

 Wed.
 April 9, 2025